With a vibrant downtown, lush parks, and an intellectual community, you'll love it here.

 Detroit is known for putting the world on wheels and the Motown sound.
 Today the Motor City has a burgeoning entrepreneurial sector, a vibrant local food scene, a scenic riverfront, music, and one of the best art collections in the country.

 Michigan Ross has longstanding ties with the city of Detroit.
 For example, for more than 20 years the school has hosted community service projects in Detroit as part of the onboarding of new students.
-The Impact Challenge through the Sanger Leadership Center challenged MBA students to develop business ideas to make a positive difference in Detroit’s Brightmoor Community.
+In recent years, the Impact Challenge through the Sanger Leadership Center challenged MBA students to develop business ideas to make a positive difference in Detroit.
 The Detroit Revitalization and Business Initiative connects students with the Detroit Business Landscape while a Social Impact Challenge tasked student teams with developing plans to solve a pressing issue in the city.
 MAcc students ventured to Cornerstone School to teach students there about financial literacy.
 Ross also hosts events in Detroit, such as #ROSSTALKS and the annual Revitalization and Business conference.
 When in Detroit, you also can visit the U-M Detroit Center.

 No. 3 Next Hot Food City

 Detroit has always boasted fine restaurants but a new generation has ushered in a boom of fresh, inspired cuisine.
 There’s a restaurant or watering hole for every taste and budget throughout the city.